segdeha/pdxcodeguild/3. JavaScript/0/anatomy-of-a-web-page.md

 # Anatomy of a Web Page

 Web pages consist of HTML, CSS, and JavaScript.
-They’re like birthday cakes.
+They’re kind of like birthday cakes.

 ------